muratk5n/thirdwave/en/2022/11/battery-electric.md

 batteries in space explorations.
 Tests show that electric cars lose 40% of their estimated range in cold weather conditions, which is probably why such conditions are never advertised in BEV marketing.
-Even though it can be argued degradation due to cold weather is temporary, not being able to use the tech in all geographies, most conditions limits its application, and viability as an all-around green solution.

 <a name='safety'/>